BoudhayanBanerjee/ChicagoOpenDataApplication/README.md

-# Chicago_OpenData_Application
+# Chicago OpenData Application

-An open data application using open data api and google maps api
+An open data application using Chicago Open Data API in JQuery.